SnapLib/typescript-compare/docs/repo_node_package/README.md

 The root of this repo contains the majority of the config files as well as the `src` and `docs` directory.

+## NOTE

+While this repo is a Node package, it is **not** the package that gets published/distributed to the NPM to be imported and used by other Node packages.
+It is used for development purposes only and *builds* the distributable package that is intended to be published to NPM and ultimately imported and used by other Node packages.
+The root `package.json` file located in the root directory of this repo has `private` set to `true` to prevent it from being published to the NPM.
+Instead, the built distributable package contains its own `package.json` file with its properties appropriately set.